We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 News and features

+Until December 2019, this Initiative was known as the Bricks Initiative.
 The 120,000 brick kilns scattered across South Asia release huge amounts of greenhouse gases and black carbon into the atmosphere.
 Commonly known as soot, black carbon is the second biggest global warming pollutant after carbon dioxide.

 Video and science application